Invisible neutron decay and light BSM particles: Introduction

-where $\Lambda$ is the typical scale of the origin of this effective operator and $c_{\text{W}}$ is the Wilson coefficient.
+where $\Lambda$ is the typical scale of the origin of this effective operator and $c_{12}^{\text{W}}$ is the Wilson coefficient.
 In Eq.~\eqref{eq:W12} we have suppressed generation indices for simplicity, $\epsilon_{IJK}$ and $\epsilon^{ij}$ are anti-symmetric tensors for the contraction of $SU(3)_{c}$ and $SU(2)_{L}$ indices.
-This operator leads to the decay mode $n\to 3 \nu$.
-For this $d=12$ operator one can estimate the nucleon decay width for the 3-body final state roughly as \cite{Heeck:2019kgr}
+For this $d=12$ operator one can estimate the nucleon decay width for the 3-body final state $n\to 3 \nu$ roughly as \cite{Heeck:2019kgr}

-Here, $\beta_h \simeq 0.014$ GeV$^3$ is the nuclear matrix element \cite{Aoki:2017puj}, $m_N$ the nucleon mass, $\langle H^{0} \rangle \simeq 174$ GeV the vacuum expectation value of the SM Higgs field, and $c_{\text{W}}$ is taken to be unity.
+Here, $\beta_h \simeq 0.014$ GeV$^3$ is the nuclear matrix element \cite{Aoki:2017puj}, $m_N$ the nucleon mass, $\langle H^{0} \rangle \simeq 174$ GeV the vacuum expectation value of the SM Higgs field, and $c_{12}^{\text{W}}$ is taken to be unity.